1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

  - term first described hippies, in the 1960, but it desscribes beliefs diffrent from the norm, grew to include other anti-establishment groups
 7. Special Relationship -
   - relationship with the US
-  - US presidents since FDR(roosevelt) have spoken of this, in 1972 Nixon declred this
+  - US presidents since FDR(roosevelt) have spoken of this, in 1972 Nixon declred this relatioship dead, after Trudeau introduced Third Option Policy, trying to stop Canadian dependence on US markets.
+  - still continues
 8. New Left -
+ - Movement begining in the 1960 s, led by Herbert Marcuse.
+Goal was to breack aprt democratic partyleft, and fith for more social justice and against
 9. Katimavik -

 10. Trudeaumania -